-The Tasmanian Land Conservancy's Bird Conservation Fund combines evidence based research with direct management actions ensuring effective and long-term conservation for our birds for generations to come.
+The TLC’s Bird Conservation Fund combines evidence-based research and ecological monitoring with direct management actions ensuring effective and long-term conservation of our birds for generations to come.

-The Tasmanian Land Conservancy (TLC) has an impressive record of protecting critical habitats for Tasmania’s bird life, especially endemic and declining species.
-Through the creation of reserves like Egg Islands, Long Point, Lutregala Marsh and The Big Punchbowl we are protecting habitat for threatened species like the Australasian bittern, swift parrot and breeding shorebirds.
-At Recherché Bay, The Big Punchbowl and the Five Rivers Reserve we manage seven active eagle nests and habitat for forest species like masked owl and grey goshawk.
-Our more recent protection of the Panatana Reserve as a nature bank for bird diversity recognises the importance of protecting ecologically intact bird communities while they still exist.
+The TLC is committed to protecting critical habitats for Tasmania’s bird life, especially endemic and declining species.
+By establishing reserves like Egg Islands, Long Point, Lutregala Marsh and The Big Punchbowl, we are protecting habitat for threatened species like the Australasian bittern, swift parrot and numerous breeding shorebirds.
+At Recherché Bay and Five Rivers reserves, we manage a number of active eagle nests and habitat for forest species such as the masked owl and grey goshawk, while the Panatana Reserve serves as a secure nature bank for bird diversity recognising the importance of protecting ecologically intact bird communities while they still exist.

 - Sally Bryant (Bryant Bird Fund)